bids-standard/bids-website/_posts/2019-12-31-meet-the-bids-steering-group.md

 Success in my eyes would be that everyone collecting data never had to think about how to save their files.
 From the minute the data came off the scanner, it would be in a well documented directory structure that was the same as everyone else's.
-In addition, all those researchers would have access to well documented open source tools to help them explore and summarise the scans they had acquired.
+In addition, all those researchers would have access to well documented open source tools to help them explore and summarize the scans they had acquired.
 Ultimately, I want people working on brain imaging data to be focused on thinking about (and implementing) interesting research questions, not how to find stray typos in the data file names.

 *What are you hoping to achieve in the next year?*